CharlesAnHalJulige/CharlesAnHalJulige.github.io/_posts/2017-03-16-8th_week_study.markdown

 #### Harley
 - was absent!
-- will start next study by saying what he did. : )
+- will start next study by saying what he did. :)

 #### Angelo

-- sitemap.xml for CharlesAnHalJulige
+- added sitemap.xml for CharlesAnHalJulige.github.io.
 - explained about a sitemap.
+(Thankes jello!)
+- started a golf training with jully!

 #### Ian
 - explained SEO(Serch Engine Optimization) for others to understand a sitemap.
-- In summary SEO generate a score of each site by considering a latency, a keyword and a reference count.
+-- In summary SEO generate a score of each site by considering a latency, a keyword and a reference count.
 And a sitemap helps SEO do crawling.
 - saw movies both 'Kong: Skull Island' and 'Shin godzilla'.
 - said reviews of them. liked 'Shin godzilla' more in some aspect that is a secret.

 #### Charles
 - went a 영나한 academy to study English.
-- practiced a pronunciation of 'P/B'and 'T/D'
+- practiced a pronunciation of 'P/B'and 'T/D'.
-- read Logical writing
+- read a Logical writing book.

 #### Paige
 - practiced a presentation for IDS demo of Ez3D-i v5.0.
-- did mystery shopper of LUSH.
+- did a mystery shopper of LUSH.
 - went a consert of KBS orchestra and saw phantom singer!